sagewall/sage-express/README.md

 #Sage Express
-* This application uses https and requires a certificate and key be placed in a /cert folder `/cert/server.crt`
+* This application uses https and requires a certificates and keys be placed in a /cert folder and configured in the bin/www file.
-`/cert/server.key`

 * MongoDB credentials should be stored in credentials.js in the /db folder
 ```javacript